History of Suresnes: July Monarchy

 Plaque on Rue Pagès, in homage to the mayor in office from 1830 to 1832.

 As is often the case with most political events in Paris, the Revolution of 1830 had no direct impact on rural life in Suresnes, apart from a brief visit by the royal guard on July 30 and 31.
 On September 7, the town's notables appointed Pagès as mayor, a decision confirmed by the prefect the same day.
 He replaced Lefébure, who held Legitimist views and came in for strong criticism from the Suresnois.
 Conflicts between Carlists and pro-Louis-Philippe liberals remained latent, however, with the parish priest making no secret of his opposition to the new regime.
 With 1,367 inhabitants, the village was entitled to twelve municipal councilors.
 The National Guard was also recreated, with 240 men.
 On September 14, 1831, 15 men from the Suresnes company guarded the Château de Neuilly, residence of the new king.
 In 1832, as elsewhere in the Paris region, Suresnes was hit by a cholera epidemic, which affected 161 people and killed 70; the insalubrity of some of the dwellings contributed to its spread (while at the same time, the school was dilapidated and damp).
 Another less violent epidemic occurred in 1849-1850.
 Pagès resigned as mayor on August 9 and was replaced by the owner René Sentou.

-Industrial expansion continued: in December 1835, Maheu and Geoffroy applied for permission to set up a cloth printing factory in the old seigneurial house, which the authorities accepted, once again despite the fears of the neighbors.
+Industrial expansion continued: in December 1835, Maheu and Geoffroy applied for permission to set up a cloth-printing factory in the old seigneurial house, which the authorities granted, despite the neighbors' fears.
 By this time, the idea was growing that outside workers would be needed to keep these industries running, and that the winegrowers could not ensure Suresnes' development on their own.